mtiller/ModelicaBook/text/source/behavior/equations/initialization.rst

 variable is a state, which, in turn, means that you need an initial equation for each of these differentiated variables.
-But in subsequent chapters we will eventually run across examples that are so-called algebraic-differential equations (DAEs).
+But in subsequent chapters we will eventually run across examples that are so-called differential-algebraic equations (DAEs).
 In those cases, only *some* of the differentiated variables can be considered states.

 As it turns out, understanding initialization doesn't really require